DFXswiss/services/CONTRIBUTING.md

 guard clauses and the state combinations a screen only reaches in production.
 If a line genuinely cannot be exercised, delete it rather than excluding it from the measurement.

+CI runs the suite without a coverage gate, so this is a review gate, not an automated one: state the per-file numbers in the pull-request description and let the reviewer check them against the diff.
+Most files in this repository are far below the mark today, so touching a long-neglected one means bringing that whole file up — plan for it rather than discovering it in review.

 ### Visual regression tests (Playwright)